Date: June 02, 2014 - 6 pm

 Category: Advice, Information Management, Information Security, IT Policy, Labour, Services

-There are many different types of policies in an organisation, such as:
+There are many different types of IT policies.
+But first lets look at the different types of policies in an organisation, such as:

 - HR policies focus on issues such as leave, safety and health, smoking, sexual harassment and HIV or AIDS.